 If the person has not left a Will, the estate is shared under a formula set by law.
 If there are no close relatives there is a chance the estate could be paid to a state or territory government.

 Who to notify

 When someone dies, a number of people and organisations need to be told.
 It is important that we are informed when someone has died.
-Call us on 132 300, visit us, or complete the Advice of death form and return it to us by post email or fax.
+Call us on 132 300, visit us, or complete the advice of death form (SA116A) and fax 1300 786 102 or post to:

 Removing someone's name from mailing lists

-To register the details go to the association’s website at adma.com.au or write to them at:
+Register the details on the Association for data-driven marketing and advertising website or write to them at: